Difference Between Geometric Mean vs Arithmetic Mean

 Example: Suitability use of Geometric mean vs Arithmetic mean

 1. Let’s take an example of return on investment for an amount of $100 over 2 years.
 Suppose the returns in two years were -50% and +50% in the 1st and 2nd Average return calculation by using arithmetic mean will be 0% (Arithmetic mean = (-50%+50%) /2 = 0%)

-Which gives a wrong impression that the investor is breaking even on its investment, and there is no loss or profit.
-However, a closer analysis gives the entirely different picture of the scenario.
+This gives a wrong impression that the investor is breaking even on its investment, and there is no loss or profit.
+However, a closer analysis gives an entirely different picture of the scenario.

 From the above table, we can see that the investment of $100 after -50% and +50% return in year 1 and 2, will be close to $75.Therefore, the investor is not breaking even on its investment as suggested by the arithmetic mean average, but he has incurred a loss of $25 after 2 years on its investment.
 This is well reflected by using Geometric mean to calculate the return on the investment over 2 years as below:

 This means the annualized return on the portfolio had been negative at 13.40%.
 The investment position after two years is as below: